 If you have asthma, your doctor will work with you to create an asthma action plan that focuses on your own symptoms and the things that seem to trigger them.
-The plan will probably include changes to your environment and activities, along with medicine to help you manage your symptoms.

 Asthma treatment serves two main purposes: long-term control and short-term symptom relief.
 Here are some of the asthma drugs your doctor could include in your asthma action plan:

 Inhalers.
 These portable devices deliver a premeasured dose of asthma medicine into your lungs.
-You hold the J-shaped pumps to your mouth and press down on the cannister.
+You hold the J-shaped pumps to your mouth and press down on the canister.
 The pump sends out a mist or powder that you inhale.